Architecture of the

 The 1948 building (the front section and middle wing) was dedicated on December 29, 1948.
 The architectural style includes Jeffersonian Greek Revival elements, most especially the dome.
 In keeping with this motif, the rear portico of the building also is of a noticeable Greek Revival style.

-Much of the original building walls were cast in monolithic concrete, a process seldom used today because of the difficulty and expense.
+Much of the original building walls were cast in monolithic concrete, a process of pouring concrete into large wooden molds.
+This method is seldom used today because of the difficulty and expense.
 At many points throughout the building, these walls are nearly two feet thick.
 In the library's basement level, woodgrain imprints from the original molds still can be seen in the massive concrete walls.
 The facings on the exterior front of the building were molded as part of these walls.
 The foundation rests on piles driven deep into the clay hill shared with the Capitol building.

 Embedded in the rotunda floor is a replica of the Court's seal surrounded by eight marble columns.
 (The number of columns has no historical significance).
 The marble in the column shafts is Maryland Verde Antique, quarried near Cardiff, Maryland, and the white caps and bases of the columns came from a quarry near Carrara, Italy.